 Connor Thomas

-KPCW ReporterConnor hails from Dallas, Texas, and covers Summit County for KPCW.
+KPCW ReporterConnor hails from Dallas, Texas, and covers Summit County, Utah, for KPCW.
 He previously edited and wrote for The Hoya and was a research assistant and podcast producer for The Free Speech Project at Georgetown University.
-An avid cyclist and eBay aficionado, Connor is always on the hunt for bargain bicycle parts... and news tips!
+Connor is an avid cyclist and mediocre mechanic.
+Drop him a line at connor@kpcw.org.

 -